 Addiction intervention services aim to help the family of an addict convince their loved one of the damage their addictive behavior is causing and that outside help is necessary to address the addiction.
-Most addicts cling to the belief that they will be able to overcome their addiction on their own, when they decide the time is right.
-Sadly, this is often an unrealistic expectation.
-The addict continues to abuse drugs or alcohol, or engage in addictive behavior, often making and breaking promises to get clean or stop, and continues to spiral into low self-esteem, depression and further abuse.
-In order to save a loved one's life, an intervention is often necessary.
+Most addicted people cling to the belief that they will be able to overcome addiction on their own when they decide the time is right.

-An interventionist's assistance may literally mean the difference between life and death.
+Interventions may stand the best chance of being successful when conducted under the guidance of an outside professional.
+An interventionist's assistance may mean the difference between life and death.

 The Work of an Interventionist